1. Great Places

 For more than twenty years, we’ve been refining a proven formula for success: (1) identify and assess the threat; (2) craft the best strategy for lasting success; (3) engage the best expertise; (4) offer a values-based vision; and (5) follow through with integrity and discipline.
 Everyday, we apply our key strategies to protect the places we love.
 And it’s working.

 Great people save great places, and Sierra Watch believes in finding and engaging the experts our Sierra deserves.
 We maintain a small staff of proven conservation leaders and engage outside specialists – planners, biologists, hydrologists, and lawyers – as needed.

 5. Lasting Results

 We’re committed to longstanding accomplishments, not short-lived victories.
 So we avoid distractions and remain focused on the permanent protection of our favorite Sierra places.
 Often that requires an ability to pivot strategically from litigation and conflict to pursue negotiation and collaboration.
 Clearly, it’s worth it.
-To date, for example, our ability to resolve contentious development issues had resulted in permanent protection of more than 5,000 acres in Martis Valley and the entire Royal Gorge property on Donner Summit.
+To date, for example, our ability to resolve contentious development issues has resulted in permanent protection of more than 5,000 acres in Martis Valley and the entire Royal Gorge property on Donner Summit.
 In the long run – to our grandchildren – nothing will matter more.